Yunnan: Languages

 Most dialects of the Chinese language spoken in Yunnan belong to the southwestern subdivision of the Mandarin group, and are therefore very similar to the dialects of neighboring Sichuan and Guizhou provinces.
 Notable features found in many Yunnan dialects include the partial or complete loss of distinction between finals /n/ and /ŋ/, as well as the lack of /y/.
 In addition to the local dialects, most people also speak Standard Chinese (Putonghua, commonly called "Mandarin"), which is used in the media, by the government, and as the language of instruction in education.

+In Yunnan, most of all cities have their own dialect.
+For example, in Kunming, the provincial capital city of Yunnan, people speak Kunming dialect, while people whose living in Dali, speak Dali vernacular.
+Even in Kunming, different districts have developed their own variations of Kunming dialect.
+For example, residents of Guandu district of Kunming speak the Guandu dialect, which have differences between pronunciation and intonation with Kunming dialect.

 Yunnan's ethnic diversity is reflected in its linguistic diversity.
 Languages spoken in Yunnan include Tibeto-Burman languages such as Bai, Yi, Tibetan, Hani, Jingpo, Lisu, Lahu, Naxi; Tai languages like Zhuang, Bouyei, Dong, Shui, Tai Lü and Tai Nüa; as well as Hmong–Mien languages.

 The Naxi, in particular, use the Dongba script, which is the only pictographic writing system in use in the world today.
 The Dongba script was mainly used to provide the Dongba priests with instructions on how to carry out their rituals: today the Dongba script features more as a tourist attraction.
 Perhaps the best known Western Dongba scholar was Joseph Rock.